 For more than 100 years, the hallmark of a Rochester Institute of Technology education has been the practical, paid work experience provided through cooperative education.
 RIT’s co-op program is the fourth oldest and one of the largest in the world.
-More than 4,400 students complete at least one co-op assignment each year and are employed by more than 2,200 employers throughout the U.S. and abroad.
+More than 4,500 students completed over 6,200 co-op assignments each year and are employed by more than 2,200 employers throughout the U.S. and abroad.
+92 percent of our co-op employers answered "yes" to the question: would you hire your co-op student for a full-time position.
 Co-op is one of the most effective means for employers to identify and acquire key talent.

 • RIT is one of the nation’s top comprehensive universities, setting the national standard for career-oriented education.

 • You gain easy access to a highly-qualified, career-focused talent pool.
 Our reputation for excellence is built on an academic portfolio designed to meet the current and future needs of business and industry.

 • RIT’s Office of Career Services and Cooperative Education responds to your staffing needs with personal, individual attention and offers a complete range of solutions and services to assist you in sourcing candidates.